Academic Conduct Policy

 3. Administration Responsibilities

-University administrators have a responsibility to respond to reports, accusations, and appeals of academic misconduct consistently and promptly.
+University administrators are responsible for responding to reports, accusations, and appeals of academic misconduct consistently and promptly.

 Defining Academic Misconduct